 GAITHERSBURG, MD – Sept.
-7, 2017 – Bo Li, Director General Director of the CFDA’s National Institute for Food and Drug Control (NIFDC) and Erin Hill, President of US based non-profit, Institute for In Vitro Sciences, Inc. (IIVS), signed a Memorandum of Understanding (MOU) to bring non-animal test methods to China for the regulation of cosmetics and ingredients.
+7, 2017 – Bo Li, General Director of the CFDA’s National Institute for Food and Drug Control (NIFDC) and Erin Hill, President of US based non-profit, Institute for In Vitro Sciences, Inc. (IIVS), signed a Memorandum of Understanding (MOU) to bring non-animal test methods to China for the regulation of cosmetics and ingredients.
 The move re-affirms and expands a three-year partnership between the NIFDC and IIVS.

 Currently China has mandatory animal testing for many products, including special use and imported cosmetics.
 Wishing to modernize their regulations, CFDA has developed a plan to build capacity and proficiency within its government laboratories – key steps that the CFDA has stated must be achieved before regulations can be changed to incorporate non-animal tests for regulatory decision making.
 To date IIVS has helped NIFDC implement its plan by providing hands-on training, data interpretation workshops and other key elements to national and provincial government laboratories both in China and at its laboratory in the US.
 In November of 2016 the CFDA officially recognized the first non-animal test for cosmetics.